Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 take that new crumbled earth

-as a sign to keep you eyes open
+as a sign to keep you eyes open.

 The Germans were shooting

-at the tank near the windmill
+at the Tank near the Windmill.

-As we walked, Murdach saw
+As we walked, Murdoch saw

 them hit it.
-The thing strifted.
+The thing shifted -

 heaved a bit & then rolled back